Can Foreigners Buy A House in Mexico?

 Beyond the tedious process of setting up a bank trust (fideicomiso), buying property in Mexico as an American or Canadian is pretty straightforward.

-Can foreigners own beachfront property in Mexico?
+Can you own beachfront property in Mexico?

 Absolutely!